Alain Baxter

 Alain Baxter (born 26 December 1973) is a Scottish former alpine skier who was formerly a professional specialising in the slalom discipline.
 He is best known for failing a drug test after finishing third in the men's slalom of the 2002 Winter Olympics, resulting in him being controversially stripped of the bronze medal; he would have become the first British person to win an Olympic medal in a skiing event.
 The use of a nasal inhaler purchased in the US had led to the presence of a banned substance in Baxter's urine.
 He was allowed to return to competition, although his appeal to have the medal reinstated failed.
-He competed in FIS events from 1991–2009 and became known as "The Highlander".
+He competed in FIS events from 1991 to 2009 and became known as "The Highlander".
 In the World Cup events, he achieved eleven top-fifteen finishes and four top-ten results.

-Background
+Early life

 Baxter was born on 26 December 1973 in Edinburgh, Scotland.
 He is the son of Iain and Sue Baxter, who were both British Ski Team members.
 Baxter's father named him after Alan Breck Stewart, a character from the Robert Louis Stevenson novel Kidnapped, who was a rebellious Highlander.
 The French spelling led some to believe he was named after the 70s French skiing star Alain Penz.
+He was educated at Kingussie High School.

+Skiing career

 At 16 years of age, he was selected to the British Alpine Ski Team in 1991.
 Baxter's first 10 years of competition were achieved without him having access to any significant funding.
 Austrian journalists gave him the sobriquet "The Highlander".
 He steadily worked his way through the world rankings, making the top 100 in time for the 1998 Nagano Winter Olympics.
-At Nagano he straddled a gate and was disqualified, having been 15th-fastest at the checkpoint just before.
+At Nagano in the giant slalom he straddled a gate and was disqualified, having been 15th-fastest at the checkpoint just before.
+He finished 31st in the giant slalom.

-His best result in World Cup was 4th at Åre 11 March 2001 and he had three other top 10 finishes in 2001.
+His best result in World Cup was 4th at Åre 11 March 2001.
+This was Britain's highest placed Alpine finish in twenty years.
+He had three other top 10 finishes in 2001.
 In 2001, at Wengen he finished seventh in the World Cup Slalom, the best performance by a Britain at the Swiss resort.

-Ahead of the Olympics, ski technology was developing rapidly and Baxter's sponsor Head, was struggling to keep up the progress made by other ski manufacturers.
+Ahead of the 2002 Winter Olympics, ski technology was developing rapidly and Baxter knew that his sponsor Head, was struggling to keep up the progress made by other ski manufacturers.